Wednesday, September 28, 2011

 Bike Parking at Your Event (Santa Cruz, CA)

-A question for event planners, is this an unusual tool one will find only in California with events or not?
+Are these only in California at outdoor events?
 It is typical to find around here and environment friendly.
 This bike valet was spotted at an event in Santa Cruz.
-A nice, organized set up to help out visitors, just sayin....
+A nice, organized set up to help out visitors, just sayin.... get some exercise, ride up to the event entrance, and park your bikes with a trusted source.

 Have bike, will travel! ~ The Fun Tour Guru